zlaski/loudgain/README.md

 # loudgain

-**loudgain** is a versatile ReplayGain 2.0 loudness normalizer, based on the EBU R128/ITU BS.1770 standard (-18 LUFS) and supports FLAC/Ogg/MP3/MP4/M4A/ALAC audio files.
-It uses the well-known `mp3gain` commandline syntax.
+**loudgain** is a versatile ReplayGain 2.0 loudness normalizer, based on the EBU R128/ITU BS.1770 standard (-18 LUFS) and supports FLAC/Ogg/MP2/MP3/MP4/M4A/ALAC audio files.
+It uses the well-known `mp3gain` commandline syntax but will never modify the actual audio data.

 Just what you ever wanted: The best of mp3gain, ReplayGain 2.0 and Linux combined. **Spread the word!**